iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 This section is non-normative.

 - **Trust**: this [authentication](#authentication) protocol only verifies that both parties have access to the necessary private keys (which could become compromised) associated with their DID documents; establishing and verifying their real-world identities may require additional interactions.
 For instance, requesting a verifiable presentation of credentials issued by a trusted third-party (like a government) is one possible way to verify a real-world identity.
-- **Authorisation**: the permissions and capabalities of either party may still need to be established after [authentication](#authentication), either by verifiable presentation as above or other methods such as JWT tokens
+- **Authorisation**: the permissions and capabilities of either party may still need to be established after [authentication](#authentication), either by verifiable presentation as above or other methods such as JWT tokens
 - **Privacy**: the [responder](#roles) may be subject to probing whereby their DID may be revealed even with the use of [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption), as the `skid` message header is linked to their DID.
-This is possible if the [responder](#roles) chooses to accept the [authentication-request](#authentication-request) of an unknown [requester](#roles), or the [requester](#roles) succesfully replays an [authentication-request](#authentication-request) from a DID the [requester](#roles) trusts.
+This is possible if the [responder](#roles) chooses to accept the [authentication-request](#authentication-request) of an unknown [requester](#roles), or the [requester](#roles) successfully replays an [authentication-request](#authentication-request) from a DID the [requester](#roles) trusts.

 ## Unresolved Questions

 - Enforce signed DIDComm messages on top of sender-authenticated encryption?
-Usually unnecessary and DIDComm recommends against this since it's redundent and due to non-repudiation may decrease security and privacy by allowing participants to prove to third parties that authentication occurred.
+Usually unnecessary and DIDComm recommends against this since it's redundant and due to non-repudiation may decrease security and privacy by allowing participants to prove to third parties that authentication occurred.
   - https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message
   - https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0049-repudiation/README.md#summary